 - State Tuition Reimbursement has been extended to service members who have satisfactorily completed their service contract in the Minnesota National Guard who served honorably in federal active service or federally funded state active service since September 11, 2001.

 - Eligibility is extended for a period of two years, plus the amount of time equal to the duration of that person's active service.

 - State Tuition Reimbursement has been extended to service members who have been separated or discharged from that organization due to a service-connected injury, disease, or disability.

 - Eligibility period is extended for eight years beyond the date of separation.

-The reimbursement rate is 100% of the undergraduate rate of the University of Minnesota -- Twin Cities Campus (http://onestop.umn.edu/finances/costs_and_tuition/tuition_and_fees/index.html); with a maximum yearly benefit of $12,000 per fiscal year (01 JUL through 30 JUN).
+The Undergraduate reimbursement rate is up to 100% of the undergraduate rate of the University of Minnesota -- Twin Cities Campus with a maximum yearly benefit of $13,000 per fiscal year (01 JUL through 30 JUN).

 Reimbursement Application Procedures